Robert-Badinter School Complex: History

 Eventually relocated in 1945–1946 to premises formerly used by the Loir-et-Cher departmental asylum, the institution was elevated to the rank of high school at the same time.
 It grew rapidly.
 Becoming a school complex with the creation of a general education middle school (1963) and a technical section (1964), Augustin-Thierry played a key role in Blois’s international outreach, establishing exchange partnerships with the Grammar School of Lewes in the UK (1946) and the Hochrhein Gymnasium of Waldshut in Germany (1958).

 Open to female students since 1963, the institution transformed with the democratization of education in France in the 1960s–1970s.
 It reached its peak at the end of the 1980s, hosting nearly 2,500 students and pupils.
+The complex also fostered international ties, notably through twinning programs with Lewes in the UK and Waldshut in Germany, enhancing its cultural and educational outreach.

+The Augustin-Thierry School Complex faced several controversies in the early 21st century.
+In 2011, the rector of the Orléans-Tours Academy, Marie Reynier, sparked outrage with comments linking academic failure to immigrant children, deemed discriminatory and racist.
+The case drew significant attention but was ultimately dismissed by the Orléans prosecutor in 2012 for “insufficiently characterized offense.”

+In 2012–2013, a conflict between Principal Éric Gommé and Marie-Anne Clément, a CGT delegate teacher, escalated tensions, leading to Gommé’s departure and transfer to Lycée Choiseul in Tours.

+In November 2009, a fifth-grade student jumped from the third floor of the Descartes building during class.

+In March 2022, a general lycée student, Aya Houari, was selected as a protégé of the Fondation Un Avenir Ensemble, linked to the Legion of Honour’s Grand Chancellery, during a ceremony attended by Principal Jérôme Lauxire and Deputy Régis Ventribout.
+In May 2022, another student, Mathis Ridel, received similar recognition.

+Increasingly focused on internationalization, the lycée introduced a British BFI section in 2023, offering a trilingual French-English-German track.

+Like many French schools, the complex faced a hoax bomb threat on March 28, 2024, prompting police intervention.
+On November 29, 2024, amid a national debate on “affective, relational, and sexual education,” the college hosted Ministers Anne Genetet and Geneviève Darrieussecq for a HPV vaccination session.

 In January 2025, the high school was elevated to the status of an international high school and was renamed Robert-Badinter High School, while the middle school retained the name Augustin-Thierry.